pareklund/adorable/README.md

 host, which is inoptimal and somewhat limits deployment options.

-Also, the shared volume setup makes the Docker build phase a bit more involved - with the need for an init container - and requires the dev-server to perform `npm install` during startup instead of during build time.
+Also, the shared volume setup makes the Docker build phase a bit more involved - with the need for an init container - and requires the dev server to perform `npm install` during startup instead of during build time.
 Granted, this might be avoidable, but given my limited recent work with Docker recently and the limited time allotted for the exercise, I settled for the current solution.